Amizx2/Key-for-toggling-speed-the-playback-on-YouTube/README.md

-# Enhancer for YouTube toggle swithc-speed
+# Switching the speed on YouTube
 #### (ENG)
 In the settings of Enhancer for YouTube there is an item for adding custom scripts, I wrote a code that adds a speed switch from x1, x2 (or any other values) and back.

 ### How to use:
-Install the Enhancer for YouTube extension, go to the settings, there is a "Custom script" item at the very bottom, insert the code from the file [toggle speed](https://github.com/Amizx2/Enhancer-for-YouTube-toggle-switch-speed/blob/main/toggle%20speed ).
+Install the [Enhancer for YouTube](https://www.mrfdev.com/enhancer-for-youtube), go to the settings, there is a "Custom script" item at the very bottom, insert the code from the file [toggle speed](https://github.com/Amizx2/Enhancer-for-YouTube-toggle-switch-speed/blob/main/toggle%20speed ).
 ### Be sure to select "Automatically execute a custom script if YouTube is loaded in the tab":
 ![image](https://github.com/user-attachments/assets/2778d6e0-a504-4754-9f42-2c9ff627529b)